 Open Season Information

-The next open season for application for qualification to EPAP will be held later this spring, dates have not yet been determined.
-Please see the documents below for information on the program and how to prepare now for the open season:
+The next open season for application for qualification to EPAP will be April 3-17, 2015.
+Additional information will be issued soon.
+Please see the documents below for information on the program and how to prepare now for the open season.

 EPAP is the newest Family Liaison Office (FLO) program (it was established in 2008 and moved to FLO oversight and management in 2012), EPAP provides U.S. citizen eligible family members serving overseas, 200 professional level Foreign Service full-time positions, in Economics, Management, Political, Public Diplomacy, Financial Management, General Services, Human Resources, Office Management or Medical (physician or nurse) areas.
 It also provides up to 50 positions in the Information Management area.
 The positions are funded centrally, primarily by the Department of State and some through ICASS.
 Each Regional Bureau is authorized a number of these positions, as determined by the Under Secretary for Management.
 The pay grades run from FP-07 to FP-04.